- Radio hour

 Dan Chenok is Executive Director of the IBM Center for The Business of Government.
 He oversees all of the Center's activities in connecting research to practice to benefit government, and has a special focus on technology, cybersecurity, regulation, budget, and acquisition issues.
 Mr. Chenok previously led consulting services for Public Sector Technology Strategy, working with IBM government, healthcare, and education clients.
-In addition, he is the Chair of the Industry Advisory Council (IAC), the industry partner to the government-led American Council for Technology (ACT) that collaborates to improve government through better use of information technology; Chair of the Cybersecurity Subcommittee of the DHS Data Privacy and Integrity Advisory Committee, CIO SAGE with the Partnership for Public Service, Fellow of the National Academy of Public Administration, and generally advises public sector leaders on a wide range of management issues.
+In addition, he is a CIO SAGE with the Partnership for Public Service, Fellow of the National Academy of Public Administration, Immediate Past Chair of the Industry Advisory Council (IAC) the government-led American Council for Technology (ACT), Chair of the Cybersecurity Subcommittee of the DHS Data Privacy and Integrity Advisory Committee, Member of the Cyber Policy Task Force with the Center for Strategic and International Studies, and generally advises public sector leaders on a wide range of management issues.

 Before joining IBM, Chenok was a Senior Vice President for Civilian Operations with Pragmatics, and prior to that was a Vice President for Business Solutions and Offerings with SRA International.